 Wisdom Tooth Dentist in Fresno, CA

+Wisdom teeth extraction is a dental surgical technique that totally removes the teeth from their sockets.
+Your dentist could advise having your impacted wisdom teeth removed if they are the source of any symptoms or dental issues.
 Prabhdeep K. Gill DDS provides dentistry services for your mouth-related concerns like wisdom tooth removal services.
-Call us or request an appointment online today!
+Contact us or request an appointment online today!
 We are conveniently located at 7215 N First St Suite 107 Fresno CA 93720.

 Table of Contents: